This amazing city attracts millions of visitors per year and with good reason.

 You’re halfway on La Rambla.
 Look down!

-No not at your feet but at the large round circle filled with colorful yellow, blue and red mosaic tiles created in 1977 by the artist Joan Miro.
+No not at your feet but at the large round circle filled with colorful yellows, blues and red mosaic tiles created in 1977 by the artist Joan Miro.

-This artist born in Barcelona created a great many sculptures and murals for the public in public places.
+This artist born in Barcelona created many sculptures and murals in public places for the joy of all who appreciate his work.

 At night Placa Reial gets very crowded with the various bars, restaurants and music scene.

 In the 18th century, Barcelonetta was a simple fishing village.

-This area shows signs of modern times and very popular with beachgoers for obvious reasons, but you can still get an old-time feel while walking the narrow backstreets of Barcelonetta.
+This area shows signs of modern times and is very popular with beachgoers for obvious reasons.
+You can still get an old-time feel while walking the narrow backstreets of Barcelonetta in spite of the crowds.
+It’s really a nice place to just wander with kids and take a break near the sea.

 While walking the boardwalk check out the many outdoor sculptures and life-size artworks!

-You can also laze around the many beaches, dip your feet in the Meditteranean, do water sports, cycle to feel the wind in your hair or enjoy one of the many seafood restaurants for fish or a good paella n the neighborhood.
+Laze around the many beaches, dip your feet in the Meditteranean, do water sports, cycle to feel the wind in your hair.
+When you’re happy to stop, then go and enjoy one of the many seafood restaurants for fish or a good paella n the neighborhood.

 Barcelona is a haven for street artists.
 Everywhere you go you can see proof of talented artists and creative people who have something to convey.

 We wanted to take a street art walking tour but had a bit of a “missed” experience as we arrived a few minutes late and they didn’t wait for us!
 Our fault.
 But if you’re interested in street art it’s worth finding a tour in Barcelona.

 Small portions of deliciousness from a bowl of olives to the most filling patatas bravas are meant to be shared.

 This is the best excuse to spend time together talking and enjoying each other’s company.
 Which means every single person, teen or not teen will love it.

 Usually, tapas are lined up behind a glass display or on the bar’s long countertop.
 In popular places you must make your way to the bar to place an order, so don’t be shy and push through nicely!